TasTyy/WeatherApp/README.md

 Simple web application which visualizes data about weather.

-It uses single page application framework and REST services provided by [OpenMeteo](https://open-meteo.com/).
+It uses single page application framework ~ React and REST services provided by [OpenMeteo](https://open-meteo.com/).